balintsera/docker-yii2-app-basic/README.md

     --link mariadb:mariadb \
     serabalint/yii-advanced

-Now as you have the source-code on your host system, mount the application as volume an re-run the container

-    cd myapp

-    docker run -d -p 8888:80 \
-        -v `pwd`:/app \
-        --name myapp \
-        schmunk42/yii2-app-basic

 Access the application under the URLs mentioned above, you can directly edit the files of your application or run commands like

     docker exec myapp ./yii